miku/span/README.md

 ------------------

 * `span-import`, anything to intermediate schema
-* `span-export`, intermediate schema to finc.SolrSchema
+* `span-export`, intermediate schema to anything (finc.SolrSchema only, at the moment)

 The `span-import` tool should require minimal external information (no holdings file, etc.) and be mainly concerned with the transformation of fancy source formats into the catch-all